csp256/IsoVis/README.md

 * _Shear_ - Applies the Identity transformation, but with a single user-specified off diagonal element non-zero.
 Note zero indexing and inversion of the shear amount.

+* _General_ - Not yet implemented.

-In contrast, the "zoom" field in the upper right applies a scaling that is defined to occur after all other transformations.
+In contrast, the "zoom" field in the upper right applies a scaling that occurs after all other transformations.
 It is provided solely for convenience.

 ### The Function Editor